leovanalphen/monitorbuddy/docs/PROPERTIES.md

 ## Notes

 - Vendor-specific codes are **not standardized**; values may differ by model or firmware version.
+- Not all displays support all the listed VCP properties above, this is depended on the model and / or firmware version.
 - Use `-props` to list all properties recognized by your build of Monitor Buddy.
 - Safe practice: use dry-run (`-n`) before writing to unfamiliar properties.
 - If your monitor is not listed here, contributions are welcome!